 After a recent doctors visit for some routine blood work, I discovered I have vitamin D deficiency.
 You may be thinking, how can a dietitian be deficient in any vitamin?
 Well, vitamin D is different from other vitamins because food is generally a poor source.
 So, no matter how balanced my diet might be, I can still be deficient.
 Our skin makes vitamin D when it is directly exposed to sunlight, especially in the summer months.
 Sadly, like most people today, I spend most of the day light hours inside the office.
 And with my fair skin, I try not to expose myself excessively to the sun and when I do I cover up with sun screen.
 Unfortunately, this has resulted in a vitamin D deficiency.

-But, I am not alone, a study from 2007 from the Environmental Health Perspectives Journal, analyzed vitamin D status in three areas of Australia: southeast Queensland, Geelong region, and Tasmania.
+But, I am not alone, a study from 2007 from the Environmental Health Perspectives Journal, analysed vitamin D status in three areas of Australia: southeast Queensland, Geelong region, and Tasmania.
 The results showed that study participants in Tasmania had the greatest prevalence of low vitamin D levels approximately 67.3% of subjects had levels less than 50 nmol/L, followed by those in Queensland (40.5% of subjects), and lastly 37.4% of participants in the Geelong region.

 Certain population groups are also more prone to vitamin D deficiency.
 People with darker skin do not absorb the vitamin from the sun as well as those with lighter skin.
 Also, people who live in colder climates, who have illnesses that prevent proper absorption of nutrients, and breastfed children who do not receive supplemental vitamin D, are all at risk for developing a deficiency.
 The elderly are also at high risk due to time spent indoors and the skin becomes less efficient at absorbing the vitamin as we age.